MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 ## Build and run the sample app

 Get started with Teams AI library using the **ChefBot** sample.
-It's designed to quickly run a Teams AI library based sample on your computer's localhost.
+It enables your computer’s localhost to quickly execute a Teams AI library-based sample.

 1. Go to the [sample](https://github.com/microsoft/teams-ai/tree/main/js/samples).